'Running' under tight constraints in pionless effective field theory: Renormalization group invariance in nonperturbative regime

 Actually, one could retrieve the renormalization group invariant ratios defined in Sec.
 III.C. from the ERE factors through appropriate combinations, at any given order of truncation.
-To illustrate, we take the $^1S_0$ channel at order $\mathcal{O}(Q^2)$ as a simple but nontrivial example, where\bea&&a^{-1}=\frac{4\pi}{M_N}(N_{S;0}{D_{S;0}}^{-1}+J_0),\ r_e=\frac{8\pi}{M_N}N_{S;0}D_{S;1}D_{S;0}^{-2},\nonumber\\&&v_k=(-1)^{k-1}\frac{4\pi}{M_N}N_{S;0} D_{S;1}^kD_{S;0}^{-k-1},\ k\geq2.\eea It is obvious that the following ratios are also renormalization group invariant:\bea&&\Xi_0\equiv\frac{M_Nr_ev_k}{8\pi v_{k+1}}+\frac{M_N}{4\pi a}=J_0,\ \Xi_1\equiv\frac{8\pi v_{k+1}}{M_Nr_ev_k}=-\frac{D_{S;0}}{N_{S;0}}, \nonumber\\&&\Xi_2\equiv\frac{8\pi v^2_{k+1}}{M_Nr_ev_k^2}=\frac{D_{S;1}}{N_{S;0}},\eea just equivalent to the Eqs.(\ref{RG-ND-npt}) at $\mathcal{O}(Q^2)$.
+To illustrate, we take the $^1S_0$ channel at order $\mathcal{O} (Q^2)$ as a simple but nontrivial example, where\bea&&a^{-1}=\frac{4\pi}{M_N}(N_{S;0}{D_{S;0}}^{-1}+J_0),\ r_e= \frac{8\pi}{M_N}N_{S;0} D_{S;1}D_{S;0}^{-2},\nonumber\\&&v_k=(-1)^{k-1}\frac{4\pi}{M_N}N_{S;0} D_{S;1}^kD_{S;0}^{-k-1},\ k\geq2.\eea It is obvious that the following ratios are also renormalization group invariant:\bea&&\Xi_0\equiv\frac{M_Nr_ev_k}{8\pi v_{k+1}}+\frac{M_N}{4\pi a}=J_0,\ \Xi_1\equiv\frac{8\pi v_{k+1}}{M_Nr_ev_k}=-\frac{D_{S;0}}{N_{S;0}},\nonumber\\ &&\Xi_2\equiv\frac{8\pi v^2_{k+1}}{M_Nr_ev_k^2}=\frac{D_{S;1}}{N_{S;0}},\eea just equivalent to the Eqs.(\ref{RG-ND-npt}) at $\mathcal{O}(Q^2)$.
 Such kind of solutions are always feasible right due to truncation, which is exploited here rather than circumvented.

-We should note in passing that, in the PDS prescription, $J_{\cdots}=0, J_0\neq0$, most of the ERE parameters of the $^1S_0$-channels turn out to be rational functions of the contact couplings like\bea a^{-1}=\frac{4\pi}{M_N}\left(C^{-1}_0+J_0\right),\ r_e=F_2(C_0,C_2),\ v_k=F_k(C_0,[C_{2j}]), k\geq2.\eea One might think that this will lead us back to the Kaplan-Savage-Wise (KSW) running\cite{KSW1,KSW2} in this channel.
+We should note in passing that, in the PDS prescription, $J_{\cdots}=0, J_0\neq0$, most of the ERE parameters of the $^1S_0$-channels turn out to be rational functions of the contact couplings like\bea a^{-1}=\frac{4\pi}{M_N}\left(C^{-1}_0+J_0\right),\ r_e=F_2(C_0,C_2),\ v_k=F_k(C_0,[C_{2j}]),k\geq2.\eea One might think that this will lead us back to the Kaplan-Savage-Wise (KSW) running\cite{KSW1,KSW2} in this channel.
 However, with {\em the combinations} given above, we could always arrive at {\em an alternative solution} that is truly 'nonperturbative' in essence, see Sec.
 IV.C.
 This alternative has so far been overlooked in most literature.
 The well-known KSW running could be recovered for $C_0$ in $^1S_0$ channel, but only at the lowest order of truncation.

-We should note in passing that the deductions of the foregoing two subsections (III.C. and III.D.) do not mean the renormalization group invariant ratios are exact physical numbers, but that allowing for systematic effective field theory corrections according to normal power counting rules, which will be further addressed in Sec.IV.F.
+We should note in passing that the deductions of the foregoing two subsections (III.C. and III.D.) do not mean the renormalization group invariant ratios are exact physical numbers, but that allowing for systematic effective field theory corrections according to normal power counting rules, which will be further addressed in Sec.V.A.